barumau/panlingue/eng/G-ADV.md

 *ka*
 relates the adverbs of comparison to the object of comparison.

-*aple sa max boni ka oranje.*
+*aple sa max boni ka aranje.*
-= Apples are better than oranges.
+– Apples are better than oranges.
-*oranje sa min boni ka aple.*
+*aranje sa min boni ka aple.*
-= Oranges are less good than apples.
+– Oranges are less good than apples.
-*te loga paro bono ka me.*
+*tu loga par bono ka me.*
-= You speak as well as me.
+– You speak as well as me.

 It is also possible to compare modifiers with the following verbs, which are directly attached to the object of comparison.